Negling/JEA/README.md

 # JEA
 <b>DESCRIPTION:</b>

-JEA - is a small library, which alows you to recive information from ereality.ru API's in convenient Java format.
+JEA - is a small library, which allows you to recieve information from ereality.ru API's in convenient Java format.

 *Used libraries:*